cncoder/aws-iot-labs/Lab-1-deviceSimulator/README.md

 ![create certificates](./images/create-cert.jpg)

-After completing this section, you should above three files (certificate.pem, private.pem.key, and rootCA.cert) in the local ~/cert file, which will be used for subsequent connections to the AWS IoT platform.
+After completing this section, you should save above three directory (certificate.pem, private.pem.key, and rootCA.cert) in the local ~/cert file, which will be used for subsequent connections to the AWS IoT platform.
 In addition, you can see the certificate, security policy, device shadow you created in the AWS IoT console.
 AWS provides different solutions for customers with different needs.
-In actual production, you can use a familiar programming language SDK to use different device registration methods according to your own situation.
+Actually, in production, you can use a familiar programming language SDK to use different device registration methods according to your own situation.

 ### Attach an AWS IoT Policy to a Device Certificate